 With our data connected, we can ask a question in Snowflake to verify it works:

-Asking the question in Sigma:
+Asking the same question in Sigma:

 With this foundation in place, we can expand by adding additional agents and allowing users to select specific, named tools—enabling them to focus questions on targeted datasets using tailored agents that deliver more optimized, relevant responses.